Walking Pad Buying Guide: What to Look for in 2026

 - Choose a model with belt cushioning (reduces impact noise)

-For evidence-based strategies to reduce inflammation from sedentary office work, see our related resource on sciatica and prolonged sitting.
+For evidence-based strategies to reduce inflammation from sedentary office work, see our related resource on walking for sciatica relief.

 Speed Range: What You Actually Need